The mention-density model: how AI search actually cites mid-market e-commerce brands

 LLMs do not agree on which mid-market brand to cite

-Implication: a GEO audit run against a single model captures 25 percent of the citation landscape.
-Single-LLM audits are a methodology error.
+Implication: a GEO audit run against a single model captures 25% of the citation landscape.
+Single-LLM audits are a methodology error, not a budget shortcut.

 Sentiment drops 10–15 percentage points on trust queries even when SOV is 100 percent

-Trust queries - “is [brand] legit” or “is [brand] worth the price” - score 100 percent SOV because the query names the brand and all four LLMs echo it back.
-But sentiment scores on trust queries ran 10–15 percentage points lower than sentiment on discovery queries for the same brand.
-Olipop scored 86 on discovery sentiment and 71 on trust.
-Rothy’s: 88 and 76.
+Trust queries - "is [brand] legit" or "is [brand] worth the price" - score 100% SOV because the query names the brand and all four LLMs echo it back.
+But sentiment on trust queries ran 10–15 percentage points lower than sentiment on discovery queries for the same brand.
+Olipop: 86 on discovery sentiment, 71 on trust.
+Rothy's: 88 and 76.
 Princess Polly: 79 and 68.

 Trust-query SOV is a vanity metric.
-Sentiment-weighted SOV is the signal worth tracking.
+Sentiment-weighted SOV is the signal worth tracking - the headline number is lying to you here.

 Mid-market brands get cited 7× more on niche category queries than on broad ones